Paisa Vasool (2004 film)

-Paisa Vasool (a common Hindi phrase meaning "value for money") is a 2004 Indian film directed by Srinivas Bhashyam, starring Manisha Koirala and Sushmita Sen. The film was Manisha Koirala's debut as producer.
+Paisa Vasool (a common phrase meaning "value for money") is a 2004 Indian Hindi-language film directed by Srinivas Bhashyam, starring Manisha Koirala and Sushmita Sen. The film was Manisha Koirala's debut as producer.

 Plot

-After a chance encounter at a club the struggling actress Baby decides to move in with Maria, a withdrawn divorcee who is having financial troubles and run-ins with the mafia.
-By accident the two women overhear a conversation in which a man confesses committing a robbery to his girlfriend.
+After a chance encounter at a club, the struggling actress Baby decides to move in with Maria, a withdrawn divorcee who is having financial troubles and run-ins with the mafia.
+By accident, the two women overhear a conversation in which a man confesses committing robbery to his girlfriend.
 The two women decide to blackmail him for a piece of the action.
-Unfortunately the robbers have no intention of just rolling over.
+Unfortunately, the robbers have no intention of sharing the loot, nor are they too thrilled about anyone knowing their secret.